addroddyn/KoneCranes/README.md

    1. in ad-hoc menu, FlowControl stops TrafficControl, and lets the user resume/exit/give a new target to a vehicle
    2. after new target or resume, FlowControl will let TrafficControl go, and software will continue as normal from step 5

+## 5. Known issues
+- Front-end can lag behind simulation, especially when threads start shutting down
+- Probably related, front-end doesn't update with the last few ticks, so the last few vehicles are stuck on the grid